jonathf/chaospy/README.md

 For adaptive cubature:

-`cython
-gcc`
+`cython`
+`gcc`

-### Installation in Debian
+### Prerequisite in Debian/Ubuntu

-As super user:
+To install the prerequisite on a Debian/Ubuntu machine:

-`apt-get install python python-numpy python-scipy python-networkx python-sklearn cython gcc`
+`apt-get install python python-numpy python-scipy python-networkx \` `       python-sklearn cython gcc`

-### Enviromental variables

-In linux add the folder where

-`export PYTHONPATH=$PYTHONPATH:path/to/repo`
+## Installation

+To install in the `site-packages` directory and make it importable from anywhere:

+`python setup.py install`

+## License

+The core code base is licensed under BSD terms.
+Files with deviating license have their own license written on top of the file.